Ticass/HowToSalesForce/README.md

-# HowToSalesForce
+# SALES FORCE CLOUD E-COMMERCE

-How to use the salesforce commerce cloud
+In this document, I will teach you how to connect to the